 That’s why we have a simple promise: Any speaker who sells from the stage will be banned from the conference for life.

 We realize that most company’s see public speaking as a business development tool.
 Every speaker wants to walk away from their session with dozens of new leads, but if any part of your presentation includes a “sales pitch,” it will backfire.

 Follow these tips and the odds that attendees will want to do business with you will increase exponentially:

 - Make your session educational and teach people how to accomplish something important — whether they work with your firm or not.

 - Avoid mentioning your company during your presentation.

-- Don’t talk about any proprietary tools/solutions, or any branded products/services.
+- Don’t talk about any proprietary tools/solutions, or any branded products/services your company offers.

-- Keep your session focused on “how-to”.
-If you spend too much time on “why you should”, attendees will assume you’re just trying to justify why they should work with you.
+- Keep your session focused on “how-to.”
+If you spend too much time on “why you should,” attendees will assume you’re just trying to justify why they should work with your firm.

 - Don’t include case studies and examples of client work unless it’s absolutely relevant.